nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 IMPT: If you want to add multiple tags or modules in one statement, every tag or module has to have its corresponding specifier.

-In the future, only modules that are a part of NUS' mod systems will be allowed.
-This is to prevent any messiness and also allows for syncing with the calendar.
+Only modules that are a part of NUS' mod systems will be allowed.
+This is to prevent any messiness and also allows for future syncing with the calendar.
 </div>

 Examples: